TheBeachMaster/katacoda-scenarios/ace-addons/intro.md

-# Building Bitbucket Addons with Atlassian Connect Express
+# Building Bitbucket Add-ons with Atlassian Connect Express

-In this excercise, we'll build simple addon that  gets a count of all your public repositories and displays them on your Bitbucket page
+In this excercise, we'll build simple add-on that  gets a count of all your public repositories and displays them on your Bitbucket page

 # Steps

 1. Setting up your environment for Atlassian Connect
-2. Bootstrapping and configuring your Bitbucket addon
+2. Bootstrapping and configuring your Bitbucket add-on
-3. Registering your addon
+3. Registering your add-on
-4. Extending your addon
+4. Extending your add-on
 5. Profit